Welcome to the 5th Phase of WGIN (2024-2029)

 Defra Wheat Genetic Improvement Network:

-WGIN 4 - Improving the resilience, efficiency and stability of the wheat crop through genetics and targeted trait analysis
+WGIN 5 - Improving the efficiency, resilience, adaptation and sustainability of the wheat crop and alternative cereals through genetics, precision breeding and targeted trait analysis

-WGIN 4 has been funded by Defra until July 2023.
-Due to Covid this has now been extended until July 2024!
+WGIN 5 has been funded by Defra until July 2029.

 IMPORTANT:

-The whole meeting was recorded and can be enjoyed by clicking any of the four parts here:
+The whole meeting was recorded and can be enjoyed by clicking any of the 3 parts here:

-1) The 20th WGIN Stakeholders' Meeting on 6th February 2023 was a hybrid event, hosted by the JIC, with limited in-person attendance due to Covid.
-The recordings of this event can still be viewed/ downloaded from the Staekeholders drop down menu.
+2) The 20th WGIN Stakeholders' Meeting on 6th February 2023 was a hybrid event, hosted by the JIC, with limited in-person attendance due to Covid.
+The recordings of this event can still be viewed/ downloaded from the Stakeholders drop down menu.

 WGIN videos: